rcsoccersim/manual/source/soccerserver.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Frequency of the Visual Information
+Range of View and View Frequency in Synchronous mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two modes available for all players: asynchronous mode and synchronous mode.
-The asynchronous mode functions exactly like the timer in version 11 or older.

-In server versions 17 and below, asynchronous mode is the default mode for all players, including versions 12 to 17.
-If players wish to switch to synchronous mode, they can do so by using the "(synch_see)" command.
-Once they have switched to synchronous mode, they cannot return to asynchronous mode.
-Additionally, players using version 11 or older can also use the "(synch_see)" command to access synchronous mode.

-In server versions 18 and above, players using version 18 are required to use synchronous mode.
-However, players using older versions can still switch to synchronous mode by using the "(synch_see)" command to change the default view mode.

-In synchronous mode, the "low" view quality is not available, and the following view widths are available:
+In synchronous mode, the "low" view quality is not available, and the view widths in :numref:`setting-synchronousmode-v17` are available.
+In all view widths, rcssserver send see messages at **server::synch_see_offset** milli-seconds from the beginning of the cycle.

-.. table::  Settings of the synchronous mode in server v.17 and older versions
+.. .. table::  Settings of the synchronous mode in server v.17 and older versions
+.. table::  Settings of the synchronous mode
    :name: setting-synchronousmode-v17

    +-----------+----------------------+----------------+